Hero background

 Ideal for

-Those who love hands-on work, want to make a concrete and tangible contribution to the community, and aren't afraid to get their hands dirty under the Kenyan sun.
+Anyone who enjoys hands-on work, wants to make a real, tangible contribution to the community, and isn't afraid to get stuck in under the Kenyan sun.

 Travel destination